 Refinance Your Loan

-Many people may not have the best credit score when they take out their auto loans.
-As a result, they're forced to accept the higher interest rates.
+Many people may not have the best credit score when they take out their car loans.
+As a result, they're forced to accept the higher auto loan rates.
 You want to work toward improving your credit score as much as possible.
-When it does go up, start talking to as many lenders as possible to see if you can refinance your auto loan for a lower interest rate.
+When it does go up, start talking to as many lenders as possible to see if you can refinance.
+Always check local credit union auto loan rates for a lower interest rate.

 Round Up Your Payments

 Here's another strategy for ramping up your minimum payments.
 Consider rounding up your monthly installments to the next $50 or $100.
 So, if you're supposed to pay $301.25, round it up to $350.
 If the monthly payment is $347.89, considering rounding up the payment to $400.
-It doesn't seem like much, but you'll end up paying off your loan several months or even up to a year earlier.
+It doesn't seem like much, but you can pay off car loan early by several months or even up to a year earlier.
 This is a great way to save money on your auto loan if you're working with a limited monthly budget.